What is SMTP relay and why you need it to send bulk emails

 But what are SMTP relays and how do they fit in?
 In this guide, we’ll break down how SMTP relay servers ensure your messages get from A to B (and all the places in between!).
 Ready?
 Let’s go!

-What is an SMTP relay?
+What is an SMTP relay and how does it work?

-An SMTP relay is an email service that routes high volumes of email messages through SMTP servers so they don’t end up in the spam folder.
+An SMTP relay is an email relay service that routes high volumes of email messages through SMTP servers so they don’t end up in the spam folder.

 A relay, or mail relay, describes the zig-zag process of passing an email from one email server to another until it reaches the recipient.